 Key Takeaways:

-Four states: Florida, Nebraska, North Dakota, and South Dakota had cannabis on the ballot as part of the elections on November 5, 2024.
+Four states, Florida, Nebraska, North Dakota, and South Dakota, had cannabis on the ballot in the November 5, 2024 elections.

 Florida Recreational Cannabis Legalization